-Input Related Indicators Main Initiatives Effects of Human Capital Initiatives Output Outcome (Human Capital Initiatives) Sustainable Materiality Ratio of women in management positions / Creation of high-value-Symphonic Society Employment of people with disabilities / added services that · Promoting diversity to respond to changes Number of mid-career hires provide value to Initiatives to Provide Value to in the business environment resonates for all society with prosperity that Realization of customers and Society through 2030 · Balancing work and childcare Inclusion and diversity Ratio of male employees contribute to resolving taking childcare leave diverse and complex Create work environments in which Organization issues for customers everyone can take initiative Human resource (the ever-changing NESIC) and society development Advanced human resources Develop pleasant and plentiful Developing personnel who can communities with cutting-edge contribute to realizing business maximization of individual technologies Self-implementation and co-creation Hours spent in training Provide robust services that · Creating an environment conducive to (average per employee) underpin safety and security in self-learning evolving society · Fostering a challenge-driven spirit മ Diverse workstyles Reinforcement and Number of proposals in our transformation of contest for pitching sustainable new businesses existing businesses Opportunities for challenges and growth Ratio of paid leave taken · Enhancing work-life balance Initiatives for Growth at NESIC · Improving health literacy Motivation, health, and well-being Number of employees holding Sound and highly transparent (individuals who take on qualification from the Japan challenges and grow) management Health Master Examination Dialogue with management Opportunities for dialogue with Strengthen innovation Enhancement of management at town hall capabilities to create new value productivity, meetings and other forums improvement of · Reinforcing the connection between quality Create a culture where employees NESIC and its employees can take initiative Engagement score fostering a corporate culture that accelerates co-creation and innovation and generates new value.
+Input Main Initiatives Related Indicators (Human Capital Initiatives) Ratio of women in management positions / Employment of people with disabilities / · Promoting diversity to respond to changes Number of mid-career hires in the business environment · Balancing work and childcare Inclusion and diversity Ratio of male employees taking childcare leave Human resource development Advanced human resources · Developing personnel who can contribute to realizing business Self-implementation and strategies co-creation Hours spent in training · Creating an environment conducive to (average per employee) self-learning · Fostering a challenge-driven spirit Diverse workstyles Number of proposals in our contest for pitching new businesses Opportunities for challenges and growth Ratio of paid leave taken · Enhancing work-life balance · Improving health literacy Motivation, health, and well-being Number of employees holding qualification from the Japan Health Master Examination Dialogue with management Opportunities for dialogue with management at town hall meetings and other forums · Reinforcing the connection between NESIC and its employees Engagement score

+In addition to the acquisition and development of diverse human resources with advanced expertise, we are creating an environment and fostering a corporate culture that accelerates co-creation and innovation and generates new value.
 At the same time, we are engaging in creating a system that enables each employee to continue working in a healthy manner and with peace of mind and provide opportunities and support to autonomously learn and take on challenges with a sense of job satisfaction.